gashaw-ux/Object-Orinented-Programming/README.md

 # Object
   - An object is any entity that has a state and behavior
+  - a basic unit of Object-Oriented Programming that represents real-life entities.
+  -  A typical Java program creates many objects, which as you know, interact by invoking methods

  ## An object has three characteristics:
     - State: represents the data (value) of an object.